MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-hadoop.md

 If you are running a Cloudera Hadoop cluster managed by Cloudera Manager, and if Cloudera itself was installed via a Cloudera Manager parcel , you can use the Microsoft R Server Cloudera Manager parcels to install Microsoft R Server on all the nodes of your cluster.
 Two parcels are required:

 - Microsoft R Open parcel—installs open-source R and additional open-source components on the nodes of your Cloudera cluster
-- Microsoft R Server parcel—installs proprietary Revolution components on the nodes of your Cloudera cluster
+- Microsoft R Server parcel—installs proprietary components on the nodes of your Cloudera cluster

 Microsoft R Server requires several packages that may not be in a default Red Hat Enterprise Linux installation, run the following yum command as root to install them: